Cloud-Architekt/cloud-architekt.github.io/_drafts/2020-12-11-identity-security-monitoring.md

 - <A href="#overview-of-hybrid-identity-security-monitoring">Overview of Hybrid Identity Security Monitoring</A><br>
 - <A href="#azure-monitor-operational-logs-and-alerts-of-azure-ad-and-azure-workloads">Azure Monitor: Operational Logs and Alerts of Azure AD and Azure Workloads</A><br>
-- <A href="#cloud-app-security-and-defender-for-identity-unified-hybrid-identity-und-cloud-secops">Cloud App Security and "Defender for Identity": Unified Hybrid Identity und Cloud SecOps</A><br>
+- <A href="#cloud-app-security-and-defender-for-identity-unified-secops-of-cloud-platform-and-hybrid-identity">Cloud App Security and "Defender for Identity": Unified SecOps of Cloud Platform and Hybrid Identity</A><br>
 - <A href="#microsoft-365-defender-unified-secops-of-m365-services">Microsoft 365 Defender: Unified SecOps of M365 Services</A><br>
 - <A>Azure Sentinel: Single pane of glass / Unified SecOps of Azure and M365 Services</A>